dawei41468/Loom/docs/LOOM_FEATURES_IMPLEMENTATION.md

 This comprehensive document outlines the implementation plan for adding advanced features to the Loom app, including:
 - **Event Chat & Checklist**: Allow partners to communicate about specific events and create shared checklists
 - **Email Notifications**: Send invitation emails and notifications to users
-- **Enhanced User Experience**: Real-time updates, push notifications, and improved interactions
+- **Enhanced User Experience**: Real-time updates and improved interactions

 ## Current Status
 ### ✅ **Completed Core Integrations**